 The challenge has been that, until now, most course creators and educators didn't have a pathway to both a sustainable income and the ability to build a new teaching product.
 Live online cohort-based courses completely change this.
 Income on ad-based platforms requires hundreds of thousands of followers.
 With a live online cohort-based course, a creator can become a teacher with a sustainable income source with only a small group of learners.
 The key is to design live learning experiences that meet the specific needs of your community, with the tools and content developed to engage and enhance the learning experience.
 Fortunately, Disco is all you need to build, market, and sell like courses, workshops and learning communities successfully.
 Let us show you how on the Disco Community!

-Have a question or comment on how to get started with your own live cohort-based courses?
+Have a question or comment on how to get started with your own, live classes and cohort-based courses?
 Tweet us at Disco or book time with us here!